fingerprintjs/fingerprintjs-pro-react/contributing.md

 ### Development playground

 It's a demo page in `/examples/spa` folder.
-More info about configuring and starting demo you can find in [readme](examples/spa/README.md).
+You can find more info about configuration and starting demo in [readme](examples/spa/README.md).

-If you want to test integration with [fingerprintjs-pro-spa](https://github.com/fingerprintjs/fingerprintjs-pro-spa), just [link package](https://yarnpkg.com/cli/link) with the `yarn link`.
+If you want to test integration with [fingerprintjs-pro-spa](https://github.com/fingerprintjs/fingerprintjs-pro-spa), just [link the package](https://yarnpkg.com/cli/link) with the `yarn link`.

 ❗ Build projects before testing integration.
-First build `fingerprintjs-pro-spa`, after `fingerprintjs-pro-react` and then start spa example app.
+First build `fingerprintjs-pro-spa`, then `fingerprintjs-pro-react`, and then start spa example app.

 ### How to build
 Just run: